 Awards from this scholarship loan program are given based on organizational

 needs, scholastics and acceptance into nursing professions for area students.

-remain an employee of CaroMont Health after completing their studies.
+become or remain an employee of CaroMont Health after completing their studies.

 Lonnie and Rachel Waggoner Nursing Education Scholarship